What Screws are the Right Fit for Your Outdoor Project?

-Deciding which fasteners to use for a project can be overwhelming with the influx of options available.
-That is why we are here to help with tips and suggestions on the most recommended fasteners in the industry for outdoor use.
-Watch our video below that answers some of the most common questions.
+Deciding which screws to use for a project can be overwhelming with the large variety of options available.
+Fasteners Plus is here to help with tips and suggestions on the most recommended screws in the construction industry for outdoor use.
+Watch our video below that answers some of the most common questions about screw corrosion.

-There are a few ways to reduce possible galvanic corrosion of fasteners and connectors.
-Choosing the right coatings of fasteners and connectors similar in electric potential, reduces the flow of electricity, which then reduces the rate of corrosion.
-Some practices you can take are:
+There are several ways to reduce possible galvanic corrosion of screws and connectors.
+Choosing screws and connectors with finishes that have similar electric potential reduces the flow of electricity, which then reduces the rate of corrosion.

-Some examples of choosing the right fastener coatings to match connector coatings are a hot-dip galvanized fastener with a connector with ZMAX or HDG galvanized finish, or a Type 316 stainless steel fastener can be matched with a connector with Type 316 stainless steel finish.
-Click here to read more from Simpson on what connector coatings match well with fasteners’ coatings.
+An example of choosing the right screw coating to match the connector coating is using a hot-dip galvanized screw with a connector that has a ZMAX or HDG galvanized finish.
+A Type 316 stainless steel screw can be used with a connector with a Type 316 stainless steel finish.
+Click here to read more from Simpson Strong-Tie on which connector coatings match well with fastener coatings.

-Along with choosing screws similar in properties to the material you are fastening to, it is also crucial to intentionally install fasteners in a way that delivers constant pressure.
-When the load a fastener bears constantly changes, the continuous changes can accelerate corrosion.
+Along with choosing screws similar in properties to the material you are fastening to, it is also crucial to intentionally install screws in a way that delivers constant pressure.
+When a load of a fastener bears constant change, the continuous change can accelerate corrosion.

 Additionally, the flow of electricity and the rate of corrosion are greater when flowing from a smaller object to a larger area.
 For that reason, you would not want to use zinc screws to fasten together stainless materials.
-If you did, the large gap in electric potential would quickly degrade the zinc screws, which would then weaken whatever you had built.
+The large gap in electric potential would quickly degrade the zinc screws, which would then weaken the structure.

 Fasteners are comprised of a variety of finishes that affect their ability to resist corrosion and perform well outside.
 The best screws for outdoor use to fight weather/rain are stainless steel screws, galvanized screws, and decking screws.

-When building outdoor projects such as boats, pergolas, or decks, screws are typically used over nails, although nails are still functional.
+When building outdoor projects such as boats, pergolas, or decks, screws are typically used over nails.
 Screws have additional gripping strength provided by their threads.
 This extra grip helps better resist the inevitable wood movement caused by moisture and humidity.

 Galvanized screws are comprised of a thick zinc coating that provides great corrosion resistance.
-All the hot dip galvanized and mechanically galvanized screws Fasteners Plus carries, are recommended for outdoor use and pair with the G90 galvanized and ZMAX Simpson wood connectors.
-With treated lumber, we recommend using galvanized, stainless, or specially formulated coatings like Simpson’s Double-Barrier coating.
-When seeking high-quality galvanized screws, we carry Strong-Tie SD connector screws and Conquest fasteners that will do the job.
+All the hot dip galvanized and mechanically galvanized screws that Fasteners Plus carries, pair with the G90 galvanized and ZMAX Simpson wood connectors.

 Once you have chosen what type of screws you will need and know how to use them correctly, you will be ready to build amazing projects!
 Screws can give you countless opportunities for building many different structures you can count on.
 Fasteners Plus products are the best solutions to bringing those strong, long-lasting outdoor structures to life.